 |8.
 Hansraj College fees||8.
 Hansraj College admission|

-M.Com course is a 2-year postgraduate degree course where the aspirants have to analyze subjects related to commerce like accounting for managerial decisions, computer applications in business, etc. It is a specialized course which trains an individual for a career in the finance and corporate sector.
+M.Com full form is Master of Commerce which is a 2-year postgraduate degree course where the aspirants have to analyze subjects related to commerce like accounting for managerial decisions, computer applications in business, etc. It is a specialized course which trains an individual for a career in the finance and corporate sector.
 The M.Com syllabus covers the study of principles of:

 It is a notch higher than a bachelor's degree in commerce and helps build an in-depth knowledge about various commerce and trade practices, to be utilized in the ever-changing business world.
 Prestigious and acknowledged banks like Standard Charted Bank, Yes Bank, Manchester Bank are some of the major recruiting and employment partners for professionals of M.Com course.